|Nutritional Guidelines (per serving)|

 Preheat the oven to 350 F/180 C/Gas Mark 4.
 Grease a 2-quart casserole dish.

-In a large skillet or sauté pan over medium heat, add the ground beef, chopped onion, and chopped green pepper.
+In a large skillet or sauté pan over medium heat, add the ground beef, chopped onion, and chopped green bell pepper.
 Cook until meat is no longer pink and drain off the fat.

 Stir in the garlic powder, sugar (if using), vinegar, and diced tomatoes with juice.